Nikolay Ashlapov

 Nikolay Ivanovich Ashlapov (Николай Иванович Ашлапов; born 23 January 1962) is a Russian politician who had most recently previously served as the Deputy Minister of Regional Development from 2008 to 2009.
-He had also severed as a member of the State Duma of the fourth convocation from 2003 to 2005.
+He had also served as a member of the State Duma of the fourth convocation from 2003 to 2005.
 Ashlapov had also been the acting Governor of Krasnoyarsk Krai in 2002.

 He is a member of the United Russia party.
 He had been the chairman of the Board of Directors of Independent Generation Company.
 As of August 2014, he is the president of CJSC "AMD".

 Biography

 Nikolay Ashlapov was born on 23 January 1962, in the village of Suchkovo, Bolsheuluysky District, Krasnoyarsk Krai.

 From 1979 to 198, he studied at technical school No. 9 in Achinsk.

 From 1980 to 1985, he studied at the Krasnoyarsk Polytechnic Institute, Faculty of Heat and Power Engineering, specialty engineer – industrial heat and power engineering.

 From 1984 to 1985, at the Achinsk alumina refinery, he was a foreman in the boiler shop of a thermal power plant in the direction of the MCM of the Soviet Union.